ADeepTech/WAGO-PLC-Tutorials/tutorials/WBM/How to customize WBM add Items to configure/README.md

     # /etc/mysettings.conf

     # My settings
-    publish=no
+    my_publish=no
-    topic="/wago"
+    my_topic="/wago"
-    interval=5
+    my_interval=5
     ```

 2. Create get_mysettings_conf file for reading values.
-    Download [get_mysettings_conf](https://github.com/ADeepTech/WAGO-PFC-Tutorials/blob/master/tutorials/WBM/How%20to%20customize%20WBM%20add%20Items%20to%20configure/files/etc/config-tools/get_mysettings_conf) and edit.
+    Download [get_mysettings_conf](./tutorials/WBM/How%20to%20customize%20WBM%20add%20Items%20to%20configure/files/etc/config-tools/get_mysettings_conf) and edit.
 This file is for WBM to read values in mysettings.conf.

     > Line 21 to 29 - Edit line 23, 25, 27 for each variable values.

     ```bash
     # validate request params
     case $1 in
-        publish)
+        my_publish)
             ;;
-        topic)
+        my_topic)
             ;;
-        interval)
+        my_interval)
             ;;
         *)
     ```

 3. Create config_mysettings file for writing values.
-    Download [config_mysettings](https://github.com/ADeepTech/WAGO-PFC-Tutorials/blob/master/tutorials/WBM/How%20to%20customize%20WBM%20add%20Items%20to%20configure/files/etc/config-tools/config_mysettings) and edit.
+    Download [config_mysettings](./tutorials/WBM/How%20to%20customize%20WBM%20add%20Items%20to%20configure/files/etc/config-tools/config_mysettings) and edit.
 This file is for WBM to write values to mysettings.conf.

     > Line 18 - Change the file name to what you configured in previous step.